acm-uiuc/til/_til/ruby/show-public-methods-with-pry.md

+---
-# Show Public Methods With Pry
+title: Show Public Methods With Pry
+category: ruby
+---

 Open up a [`pry`](https://github.com/pry/pry) session and use the `-m` flag with the `ls` command to show just the public methods for an object.